 Independence of non-executive members

 The Board of Directors consists of non-executive members, and none of the members has exercised any operational activities for Autoneum in the three financial years preceding the reporting period.
-The members of the Board of Directors and the companies represented by them do not have any significant business relationships with companies of the Autoneum Group (but see here under note 31 "Related parties").
+The members of the Board of Directors and the companies represented by them do not have any significant business relationships with companies of the Autoneum Group (but see note 30).

 Permissible activities outside the Autoneum Group